 Review the Business Description Worksheet and write a simple but complete description of your business idea.
-Include your mission statement, as set forth in your Mission Statement Worksheet.
+Include your Mission Statement, as set forth in the Mission Statement Worksheet.
 Describe your key products and explain how they will meet customer needs.
 Write this section so a stranger can read it and understand exactly what your business hopes to be and do.